rticommunity/dds-rtps/README.md

 #                the Publishers send.
 Element 1 of the list is for
 #                Publisher 1, etc.
 #     timeout: time pexpect waits until it matches a pattern.

+#   The number of elements in parameter_list defines how many shape_main
+#   applications the interoperability_report will run.
+It should be the same as
+#   the number of elements in expected_return_code_list.

 # Example